Residential Flood Barriers

 Among the flood control solutions, a residential flood barrier is the most cost-effective solution.
 You can find affordable flood barriers on the market, including our cofferdam that can help protect your home from flood waters.

-When it comes to residential flood barriers, make sure you choose one that is lightweight and easy to set up; it should be portable enough that will allow you to place it without having to hire professionals for assistance.
+When it comes to residential flood barriers, make sure you choose one that is lightweight and easy to set up or break down; it should be portable enough that will allow you to place it without having to hire professionals for assistance.
 All these characteristics are found in Dam-It-Dams residential flood barriers.

 Tips When Water Begins to Rise

-- Raise generator, fuel tanks, and other large immoveable electrical-run units above ground-level.
+- Raise generator, fuel tanks, and other large immovable electrical-run units above ground-level.

 - Unplug smaller electrical appliances to prevent electrocution.